 Anesthesia Assisted Rapid Detox

 Although sleeping through the critical part of a Percocet withdrawal might seem like a dream, it is an attainable reality.
 The Waismann Method® team has provided rapid detox for those struggling with opioid use disorder for over two decades.
 This powerful treatment has proven to significantly increase the patient’s chances of achieving a complete opiate detox.
 Rapid detox reverses opioid dependence quickly and allows the patient to reach the emotional clarity for an adequate mental health diagnosis.

 A reputable rapid detox center admits patients to a single room of an accredited hospital, at least a day before rapid detox, for a comprehensive health evaluation.
 The knowledge of a patient’s present health condition allows for a detailed and individualized treatment plan.
 Furthermore, this broad familiarity with the patients’ physiology enables the treating physician to provide much safer and smoother detoxification, directly reducing the risk of relapse.
 Ensuring a higher level of safety and comfort during the detox process should be the rapid detox centers primary focus.

 Post Detox Care

 Professional care and support post-detox give the person a much better chance to navigate through this regulation phase.
 Also, to do so safely and comfortably.
 Identifying and accurately diagnosing the emotional aspects, which often are the root cause of addiction, is another critical aspect of post-detox care.
-Having the right care post-detox can make or break the chances of a successful rapid detox program.
+Having the proper care post-detox can make or break the chances of a successful rapid detox program.

 Percocet is often prescribed and started with good intentions.
-However, this substance is highly addictive, and all too often leads to dependence and a cycle of addiction.
+However, this substance is highly addictive and all too often leads to dependence and a cycle of addiction.
 However, ridding your body of the substance and your life of the addiction is possible with the right help.
 If you or a loved one needs help or guidance for a Percocet addiction, reach out today.